TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

    .. method:: formatTime(record, datefmt=None)

-      This method should be called from :meth:`format` by a formatter which wants to make use of a formatted time.
+      This method should be called kutoka :meth:`format` by a formatter which wants to make use of a formatted time.
 This method can be overridden in formatters to provide for any specific requirement, but the basic behavior is as follows: if *datefmt* (a string) is specified, it is used with